American Refugee: Production

 In April 2021, it was announced that Ali LeRoi would direct the television horror film American Refugee, written by Allison and Nicolas Buckmelter.
 The film is part of a partnership between cable network Epix and Blumhouse Television, which will produce eight films for the network.
 Blumhouse founder Jason Blum serves as an executive producer.
 In May 2021, Erika Alexander, Derek Luke, Sam Trammell, Peyton Jackson, Zamani Wilder, Jessi Case and Vince Mattis joined the cast of the film.

-Principal photography began in April 2021.
+Principal photography began in April 2021, in New Orleans.

 Release

 The film was released on December 10, 2021 by Epix.